Fit radEmu model

 columns indexing outcome category / taxon).

-'penalized' is equal to TRUE f Firth penalty is used in estimation (default) and FALSE otherwise.
+penalized is TRUE if Firth penalty is used in estimation (default) and FALSE otherwise.

 full model.